 Social Geography of the Radioactive Battlefield

 BA Geography – King’s College London, University of London (2011)

-MA Geography Candidate – SUNY Buffalo
+MA Geography – SUNY University at Buffalo (2013)

 Marissa Sonnis-Bell is a graduate student pursuing her Master’s degree in the Department of Geography at SUNY Buffalo, with a concentration in economic geography.
 Her Bachelor’s research focused on the political geography of regional identity in the Balkans.
 Marissa has been part of the UMRC research team since completing her Bachelor’s in 2011, where her work contributes to studies on the social geography of the radioactive battlefield.
 Her current Master’s thesis work emphasizes corporate, public and expert perceptions and responses to rapidly evolving issues of nuclear energy in the post-Fukushima world.